Down and Out in Sedona:

 They are working families with children.

-They are former veterans who served us.
+They are former veterans who risked their lives.

 They are not drunks, deadbeats and drug addicts.